jimasp/behave-vsc/CONTRIBUTING.md

 - Have you pulled the latest version of the source code? and if so, have you run a `git clean -fdx` and `npm install`? (make sure you commit/stash any changes first)
 - Have you followed all the steps in [Development environment setup for extension development](#development-environment-setup-for-extension-development), including `npm install` if you just pulled?
 - Does the issue occur with the example project workspaces, or just in your own project?
 What is different about your project?
 - Have you made any changes yourself?
-If so, can you e.g. stash/backup your changes and do a `git clean -fdx` and pull latest and `npm install`?
-Does it work without your changes?
+Does e.g. a fresh clone work without your changes?
 - If extension integration tests get stuck while running debug tests, disable all breakpoints in the host vscode environment.
 - If you get an error running a "Debug: ..." target, try setting a breakpoint at the start of the `activate()` function.
 - If you get an error running a "Run Test Suite: ..." target, try setting a breakpoint at the start of the `runAllTestsAndAssertTheResults()` function.